Dynamics of magnetization at infinite temperature in a Heisenberg spin chain

-One could consider taking the two limits simultaneously in a way that the dynamics do not become diffusive, e.g., by holding $\mu t^{2/3}$ constant.
+One could consider taking the two limits simultaneously in a way that the dynamics do not become diffusive, e.g., by holding $\mu t^{2/3}$ constant (see Fig.~S18) \cite{supplement}.
 The correct distribution to compare against is TW GUE in this case as well.
-If we take the limit with $\mu t^{2/3}$ fixed at a large value, we find $\mathcal{S}$ consistent with TW GUE, but the measured $\mathcal{Q}$ is still inconsistent with the TW GUE prediction of 0.09, ruling out KPZ dynamics on the timescales accessible in the experiment.
-While it remains possible that KPZ dynamics will emerge at much later times (i.e., $\mathcal{Q}$ will increase to 0.09), we see no evidence or motivation for this.
+If we take the limit with $\mu t^{2/3}$ fixed at a large value, we find $\mathcal{S}$ consistent with TW GUE, but the measured $\mathcal{Q}$ is still inconsistent with the TW GUE prediction of 0.09 (Fig.\,3C), ruling out KPZ dynamics on the timescales accessible in the experiment.
+Although it remains possible that KPZ dynamics will emerge at much later times (i.e., $\mathcal{Q}$ will increase to 0.09), we see neither evidence nor rationale for this.

-An outstanding question is why only lower-point observables seem to behave consistently with KPZ universality.
+An outstanding question is why only lower-point observables, such as the mean and variance of the transferred magnetization and the correlator studied by \cite{Ljubotina_PRL_2019}, seem to behave consistently with KPZ universality.
 Intriguingly, other systems have been identified that exhibit similar behavior.
 One such system is a nonlinear fluctuating hydrodynamic (NLFH) model with two coupled stochastic modes\,\cite{Vir2020_gauge, Sarang_PRB_2022,denardis2023nonlinear}, which predicts $\mathcal{S}=0$, consistent with the Heisenberg spin chain.
 However, it suggests $\mathcal{Q}=0.14$, differing from what we observe, perhaps because not all aspects of the model are universal.
-Another such system is the classical Landau-Lifshitz\,(CLL) magnet\,\cite{Krajnik_PRL_2022,krajnik2023universal}, which predicts $\mathcal{S}=0$ and a $\mathcal{Q}$ that is negative and close to zero at these time scales\,\cite{krajnik2023universal}.
+Another such system is the classical Landau-Lifshitz\,(CLL) magnet\,\cite{Krajnik_PRL_2022,krajnik2023universal, Manas1, Manas2}, which predicts $\mathcal{S}=0$ and a $\mathcal{Q}$ that is negative and close to zero at these time scales\,\cite{krajnik2023universal}.
 These are consistent with our experimental results.
-It is rather surprising that this classical system is so successful in capturing the behavior of a quantum spin chain with enhanced quantum fluctuations due to confinement\,\cite{Giamarchi}.
+It is rather interesting that this classical system additionally exhibits dynamical behavior similar to the quantum spin chain with enhanced quantum fluctuations due to confinement\,\cite{Giamarchi}.

 \definecolor{bubblegum}{rgb}{1.19, 0.83, 0.9} \definecolor{teagreen}{rgb}{0.82, 0.97, 0.8} \definecolor{Gray}{gray}{0.95}